 Upcoming classes: Poetry

-This class will meet on Zoom.
+This class will take place via Zoom.
 Registered students, please contact the instructor directly for Zoom details.

 Jenny Bitner’s fiction and poetry has been published in Mississippi Review, The Fabulist, The Sun, Fence, Corium, Fourteen Hills, Mid-American Review, and PANK.
 Her story “The Pamphleteer” was published in Best American Nonrequired Reading.
 She is a certified hypnotherapist and has a special interest in using the unconscious mind to harness creativity.
 Her novel Here Is A Game We Could Play is coming out Spring 2021 with Acre Books.